 Europe aims to be the first Carbon Neutral continent by 20501.
 At Miko we believe this isn't enough and are aiming even higher: in a period of climate crisis, you need faster and more drastic measures.
 Therefore, by 2030 Miko intends to capture more CO2 than it emits and become Climate Positive by working closely with the local communities.

 the world in a better shape than how we found it.

-Miko is committed to achieving the goal of Climate Positive by taking intermediate steps which include initially reducing and off-setting the direct emissions generated by the production plant at via Ressel, 3, Gorizia by 2024.
-After this, we aim to include in our sustainability report the pre-production stages that involve producing a number of greenhouse gases caused by the production of raw materials and by the following stages up to when they are delivered to Miko.
+Miko is committed to achieving the goal of Climate Positive by taking intermediate steps which include initially reducing and off-setting the direct GHG emissions generated by the production plant at via Ressel, 3 (Scope 1 and 2).
+After this, we aim to include in our sustainability report the pre-production stages that involve producing a number of GHG emissions generated by the production of raw materials and by the following stages up to when they are delivered to Miko.

 Assisted by Etifor, a spin-off of the University of Padua, Miko adopts a systematic method in order to achieve Climate Positive objectives, which is based on the following principles: measure, avoid, risk and capture.

 Since 2011, Miko has adopted a Life-Cycle-Thinking approach by using the Life Cycle Assessment (LCA) from cradle to gate methodology and the Environmental Product Declaration (EPD®).